ghwood/draft-wood-tao-retirement/draft-wood-tao-retirement.md

 # Acknowledgements

-The next phase of work to welcome new participants to the the IETF builds on and gratefully acknowledges, everyone who has contributed to the the Tao, and other efforts to help newcomers to the IETF become engaged and productive participants.
+The next phase of work to welcome new participants to the IETF builds on and gratefully acknowledges, everyone who has contributed to the Tao, and other efforts to help newcomers to the IETF become engaged and productive participants.

 We acknowledgements of all past Tao of the IETF editors: